Thailand for Foodies: Where to Eat in the Land of Smiles

 - Eating Thai street food is a great way to keep costs down; street food is what many people live on.

 - It's common to use your hands to eat.
 Don't be afraid or put off by this.
 It's totally normal!
-It's advised that you wash your hands before and after a meal.
+Please wash your hands before and after a meal.
+Note: Sticky rice, fried food, and salads are perfect for using your hands.

-- Thai food, broadly speaking, is spicy!
+- Thai food is spicy!
 So don't be surprised to find chilies in your food; most dishes use them.
+If you cannot handle spicy food, please request "mai ped" (non-spicy) when in Thailand.
+Many dishes are non-spicy; you just need to ask around and request.

 - If you're into fruit, you'll be pleased to know that Thailand has an unbelievable amount of fruit to eat.
-Super fresh, super tasty, and super cheap.
+It's super fresh, super tasty, and super cheap.
+The best period to enjoy the best tropical fruits in season is the monsoon rainy season (June-October).

 - If you're vegan or vegetarian, then don't panic.
 The quantity and quality of vegan-friendly food and ingredients in Thailand are impressive.

-- There are some exotic food items in Thailand, but not for the faint-hearted.
+- Thailand has some exotic food items, but not for the faint-hearted.
 However, you'll not be bored if you're an adventurous eater!

 - It's not common to eat with a knife and fork in Thailand.
-So more often than not, you'll be given a spoon and fork.
+So, more often than not, you'll be given a spoon and fork for rice dishes and chopsticks and soup spoon for noodle dishes.

 Fun Foodie Activities in Thailand